Alpgul002/DSA210/README.md

 For data exploration I continued that a line-style histogram (i.e., line plots over time) would be the best, because daily sunshine, temperature, and energy-production values all vary continuously.
 The script **histogramtraindata.py** creates graph that includes plots of all three variables—temperature, cloud-cover, and daily energy production (kWh).
 Anyone viewing the chart can immediately understand how the variables relate to one another.

+NOTE: Codes and excell files will be converted to jupiter notebook in next step.

 **Model Development(Will be Considered:)**

 Selection of appropriate forecasting models and machine learning models.